llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/modernize/use-std-numbers.rst

 Finds constants and function calls to math functions that can be replaced with c++20's mathematical constants from the ``numbers`` header and offers fix-it hints.
-Does not match the use of variables or macros with that value, and instead, offers a replacement at the definition of said variables and macros.
+Does not match the use of variables with that value, and instead, offers a replacement at the definition of those variables.

 .. code-block:: c++
     double sqrt(double);
     double log(double);
+    void sink(auto&&) {}

-    #define MY_PI 3.1415926  // #define MY_PI std::numbers::pi
+    #define MY_PI 3.1415926

     void foo() {
         const double Pi = 3.141592653589;  // const double Pi = std::numbers::pi